willhoneywill/weberino-quiz/readme.txt

 == Screenshots ==

+1. The quiz on your website
-1. Easily create your quiz in the backend
+2. Easily create your quiz in the backend
-2. The quiz on your website
+3. Add to any page or post using a shortcode

 == Changelog ==